 • Cat’s Claw should not be consumed by those with Kidney problems.

 • Cat’s Claw should not be consumed during Pregnancy or lactation (except under close professional supervision).

 indigestion, constipation, diarrhoea, lymphocytosis, erythrocytosis, and aggravation of acne

 Interactions with other drugs

-• May reduce efficacy of immune suppressing medications
+• May reduce the efficacy of immune-suppressing medications

 Bone, Kerry.
 A Clinical Guide to Blending Liquid Herbs: Herbal Formulations for the Individual Patient.
 St. Louis, MI: Churchill Livingstone, 2003

 Mars, Brigitte.
 The Desktop Guide to Herbal Medicine: The Ultimate Multidisciplinary Reference to the Amazing Realm of Healing Plants, in a Quick-Study, One-Stop Guide.
 Laguna Beach, CA: Basic Health Pub., 2007.